osmberlin/osm-tag-updater/README.md

 Old vs. new schema docs https://wiki.openstreetmap.org/wiki/Proposed_features/street_parking_revision#Dictionary:_old_vs._new_tags

-# MVPs
+# Minimum Viable Products (MVPs)

+A very rough outline of possible MVP releases.
+Each MVP has a feasable workflow to use the tool to update the given tagging.
+However, the mapping UX becomes better with each MVP

+`WIP` (work in progress) features are already part of the prototype in some form.

-## MVP 1
+## MVP 1 – WIP

-- Online tool that takes a list of tags (one Textfield) and transposes them to the new tags (second Textfield)
+- WIP – Online tool that takes a list of tags (one Textfield) and transposes them to the new tags (second Textfield)
-- Transposed tags need to be copied to an editor manually
+- WIP – Transposed tags need to be copied to an editor manually
 - A MapRoulette challenge with custom description part that holds a link to the tool

 _Workflow:_